|A snowy, cold morning in Monroe|

-This is all about the purpose of our lives, which is: to bear fruit that will last.
+This is about the purpose of our lives, which is: to bear fruit that will last.
 Only God can grow this.
 It is the result of a life spent abiding in Christ.
 We get no credit when it happens.
 Our own talent counts for nothing.
 Talent fades and is forgotten; character influences and endures.

 Whatever abilities, circumstances, and capital a person possesses in this life diminishes in comparison to lasting, eternal produce.
 What is important is the fruit, not our relative amazingness.
 Any intrinsic awesomeness we might have counts for nothing in the eyes of God.
+When Jesus says, in John 14, that his disciples will do what he has been doing, it is not because they are so talented.

 Listen closely to Dallas Willard, who writes: